AMWA-TV/nmos-testing/ReadMe.md

 This tool provides a simple web service which is available on `http://localhost:5000`.
 Provide the URL of the relevant API under test (see the detailed description on the webpage) and select a test from the checklist.
 The result of the test will be shown after a few seconds.

+### Testing Unicast discovery

+In order to test unicast discovery, ensure the 'DNS_SD_MODE' is set to 'unicast'.
+Additionally, ensure that the unit under test has its search domain set to 'testsuite.nmos.tv' and the DNS server IP to the IP address of the server which is running the test suite instance.

 ## External Dependencies